shadow89x/Healthcare_Documents_Clustering_With_OCR/README.md

 This project aims to solve the problem of clustering large volumes of healthcare-related documents.
 The project uses OCR technology to extract text from PDFs, and then applies machine learning techniques to cluster similar documents together.

 # Important Note
-Please be aware that this project includes dummy data that was created by the author solely for testing purposes.
+Please be aware that this project includes dummy data that was created by the author solely for testing & demonstration purposes.
 None of the information in these samples is associated with real individuals and may include fictitious details such as phone numbers and dates of birth.

 # Features